trackle-iot/liblightmodbus/doc/lightmodbus.3lightmodbus.md

 ## DESCRIPTION
 The **lightmodbus** library allows communication with use of the Modbus RTU protocol. **lightmodbus** contains functions for parsing and creating Modbus frames, but **it is not** capable of sending or receiving them.
 Modbus functions supported by the library include: 01, 02, 03, 04, 05, 06, 15, 16 and 22.
 Library itself is easy to compile and modular - only necessary modules can be included while building.
 Version available for PC through Debian packages is complete and contains all modules by default.
-Needless to say, the library is possible to build at any little-endian platform.
+Library can be built on both little and big endian platforms.

 ## BUILDING
 There are three makefiles attached to the library.